Anime Architecture | Art of Storytelling

 Anime architecture offers the most magnificent and stupendous environmental backdrops designed by the most skilled and revered illustrators of Japanese animated films.
 The anime creators have conjured memorable and painstakingly detailed worlds that range from futuristic cities of steel to romantic pastoral locales.
-The medium of animation is not that different from the realm of architects.
+The visual art of storytelling of animation is not that different from the realm of architects.
 Each frame in traditional anime needs to be hand-sketched, where every line has a singular purpose of selling an idea.
 Just like architecture, the animator designs and prepares a set of drawings that gives meaning to the set and provides a background setting for the story to unfold.
 The only difference here is that the story and universe that are built-in animation only exist in our minds.

 Hayao Miyazaki’s Anime